melsman/MoA/README.md

 array of doubles.
 The second part of the generated program processes each element of the array and sums up the results.

+Although we can rely on the target language compiler to do a good job of generating efficient code for the generated target code, we may want to perform certain optimizations during target code generation.
+For instance, in the example above, one could recognize the opportunity to roll out the second for-loop one time, which will eliminate the continued test on variable `n479`.

+Notice that there are several more

+## More to come

+The goal of this project is to cover a large set of APL array combinators.
+Composed with a parsing solution for APL, one can envision a compilation scheme for parsing a subset of APL into the MoA combinators, which again will generate low-level C-like kernels (appropriate for GPGPUs, etc.)

 ## Related work

 There are lots of related work involving implementation of array languages.

  * Nick Nickolov.
 [Open source APL interpreter in Javascript](http://ngn.github.com/apl/web/index.html).
 [Github project](https://github.com/ngn/apl).

+ * Roy E. Lowrance.
+[APL Literature Review](http://www.cs.nyu.edu/manycores/litrev.pdf).
+February 22, 2009.